 Donating gently used stuffed animals and other toys can bring smiles to children in need.
 Plus, donating is a way of charitably decluttering your home.
 There are many worthy organizations that welcome toys to be re-homed with children who will love playing with them.
 Read on for details on how to donate toys in your local area.

 Salvation Army and Goodwill are two of the most recognizable charities that take toy donations.
 But call your local branch before you go to confirm that it's accepting toy donations.

 Such charities often give toys directly to less fortunate children, or they sell the toys and put the proceeds toward the organization's efforts.
 Either way, the toys will be helping people in your community.

 As an extra incentive, you can donate toys to a qualifying charity or nonprofit group and deduct the items on your taxes.

-Many medical facilities accept gently used toys for their young patients to play with while they're hospitalized.
-There are hospitals with toy wish lists posted on their website so you can see their exact toy needs.
+Many medical facilities accept gently used toys for their young patients to play with while they are hospitalized.
+Your local hospital might have a toy wish list posted on its website that you can check for its exact needs.

-Always check with a hospital before you show up with a box of toys, though.
-Some won't take any items that aren't new because of a risk of illness and infection.
+Always check with the medical facility before you show up with a box of toys.
+Some won't accept any items that aren't new due to the risk of spreading illness from secondhand items.

 3. Doctors' Offices

-It's rare to find a daycare that isn't in need of more toys.
-With so many children to entertain, daycares run through toys pretty fast.
-Thumb through your phone book to find daycares near you.
-A quick phone call to the daycare center director is all it takes to see if they want your toys.
+It is rare to find a daycare center that is not in need of more toys.
+With so many children to entertain, daycare centers run through toys pretty fast.

 6. Children's Homes